ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

-   iOnlineIndex = self.get_online_index() -- Returns the online index of the user's character. if iOnlineIndex == 0 then -- Checks whether the first character is used.
+   iOnlineIndex = player.get_online_index() -- Returns the online index of the user's character. if iOnlineIndex == 0 then -- Checks whether the first character is used.
       system.log_info("The first character is used.") elseif iOnlineIndex == 1 then -- Checks whether the second character is used.